Best electric scooter models for kids, teens & toddlers in 2023

 A group of girls riding Best electric scooter models for kids

 The Razor Pocket Mod is a bit different from all the other electric scooters.
-For starter, it is a seated model designed to look like a European Vespa.
+It is a seated model designed to look like a European Vespa.
 It is immensely popular among our young female riders much thanks to the ease of operation and the comfortable riding style.

-Apart from that its fast enough to provide them with lots of high paced fun.
-At a top speed of 15 mph and with a driving distance of 10 miles on a fully charged battery, you can hardly go wrong.
+Apart from that, its fast enough to provide them with lots of high-paced fun.
+You can hardly go wrong at a top speed of 15 mph and with a driving distance of 10 miles on a fully charged battery.

-It is easy to operate and if they feel unstable at times they can simply just put their feet down to regain balance.
-The large(12”) pneumatic tires and a rear suspension provides excellent riding comfort even on rough terrain.
+It is easy to operate, and if they feel unstable at times, they can simply just put their feet down to regain balance.
+The large(12”) pneumatic tires and rear suspension provide excellent riding comfort even on rough terrain.

 It is said to support kids 13 years and up, but I’d say a responsible 10-year-old will have no problem whatsoever riding on the Pocket mod scooter.
 I’ve even read about 7 year-olds riding it without any issues.
-Main issues would be the fact that it goes go pretty fast.
-But the acceleration is very smooth and because they ride in a seated position it is much more stable than a regular electric scooter.
+The main issue would be the fact that it goes go pretty fast.
+But the acceleration is very smooth and because they ride in a seated position, it is much more stable than a regular electric scooter.

 Pulse Performance Safe Start: Best choice for toddlers

-For the toddler, there is no better pick than the Safe Start electric scooter from pulse performance products.
+There is no better pick for the toddler than the Safe Start electric scooter from pulse performance products.
 It provides your youngest with a thrilling yet safe ride.
-With a top speed of 1.75 mph they can ride it for approximately 40 minutes before you have to plug it into the charger.
+With a top speed of 1.75 mph, they can ride it for approximately 40 minutes before you have to plug it into the charger.

-It has a wide wheelbase as well as foot pad to ensure that the kids can keep their balance easy without tipping over.
-It is equipped with an oversteering protection system so that they do not make accidental u-turns and end up on their butt.
+It has a wide wheelbase as well as a foot pad to ensure that the kids can keep their balance easily without tipping over.
+It is equipped with an oversteering protection system so that they do not make accidental U-turns and end up on their butt.

-The small 18W motor gives them enough torque to get around but it won’t handle hills to well and also it does make a bit of a noise for something that small.
-Other than that this is the best electric scooter that you are going to find for your toddler.
+The small 18W motor gives them enough torque to get around, but it won’t handle hills too well, and also makes a bit of noise for something that small.
+Other than that, this is the best electric scooter you will find for your toddler.

 You can read more about this 3-wheeling toddler scooter in the full review here.